Franek-Antoniak/image-vote/README.md

 * Vote for others' photos
 * See how many votes your photos got.
 ### Administrator
-* user capabilities
+* User capabilities
-* deletion of all data
+* Deletion of all data
-* preview of results
+* Preview of results

 ## Technological description